thuliteio/thulite.io/content/blog/say-hello-to-hyas/index.md

 ## Why

-Some website projects require a solid starting point.
+> Some website projects require a solid starting point.
 With a great developer experience and a sound user experience.
 Sometimes you just don't want to start from scratch.
-That's why I created Hyas 💚
+That's why I created Hyas 💚 <cite>Henk Verlinde</cite>

 ## How